reach2sayan/data-1050-infinity/README.md

 # World Energy Balance Dashboard

-This work is done by Ben Xiong, Frances Niu, Sayan Samanta, Christina Ye for the the partial fulfillment of the the course requirements for DATA 1050 - Data Engineering Fall 2020 @ Brown University.
+This work is done by Ben Xiong, Frances Niu, Sayan Samanta, Christina Ye for the partial fulfillment of the course requirements for DATA 1050 - Data Engineering Fall 2020 @ Brown University.
 We thank Prof. Dan Potter and the TAs for the learning resources.

 ## Summary